History of Manila: American period (1898–1942)

 Having just won their independence from Spain, the Filipinos were fiercely opposed to once again being occupied.
 Emilio Aguinaldo proclaimed the First Philippine Republic at the Malolos Congress and had begun to build the foundations for an independent nation.
 Admiral Dewey, however, claimed he never recognized the Philippine Republic, as he did not have the authority to do so and did not consider it an organized government.

 War broke out between the Filipinos and the Americans on February 4, 1899, the 1899 Battle of Manila, which began the Philippine–American War.
 The Americans pursued the retreating Filipino forces province by province, until General Emilio Aguinaldo (then president of the Republic) surrendered in Palanan, Isabela, on March 23, 1901.

 Manila continued under an American military government until civil government was established for the city on July 31, 1901.

-During the American Period, some semblance of city planning using the architectural designs and master plans by Daniel Burnham was done on the portions of the city south of the Pasig River.
+During the American period, Daniel Burnham designed the plans for the city south of the Pasig River following principles of the City Beautiful movement.

 In 1935, the United States government committed itself to granting the Philippines Independence after a ten-year transition, a period that was extended by one year due to World War II.
-The establishment of the General Headquarters of the Philippine Commonwealth Army was stationed in the capital city in Ermita, Manila under the Commonwealth government was active on December 21, 1935 to January 3, 1942 was followed by the Japanese Occupation and March 4, 1945 to June 30, 1946 after the liberating Battle of Manila.
+The General Headquarters of the Philippine Commonwealth Army was stationed in Manila under the Commonwealth government, and was active from December 21, 1935 to January 3, 1942, when the Philippines was invaded by Japanese Imperial forces.